Grid ref: TL 372 063 (click for o/s map)

 Mouse over links for pictures; click for detail page.

 Grazing marsh next to the River Lee, just south of Broxbourne.
 The marshes are criss-crossed by ditches lined with aquatic plants and with colonies of water voles.
-The grassland is grazed by cattle in summer and is rich in wiid flowers, including common fleabane, meadowsweet and black knapweed, and patrolled by dragonflies and other insects
+In summer the grassland is grazed by cattle and is patrolled by dragonflies and other insects.
+It is rich in wiid flowers, including common fleabane, meadowsweet and knapweed.

 West of the Lea Navigation just south of Broxbourne.
 Walk south down the towpath.